xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - Makes your algorithm more robust in changing colors in images.
     - There are an algorithm which is called ***PCA color augmentation*** that decides the shifts needed automatically.
 - Implementing distortions during training:
-  - You can use a different CPU thread to make you a distorted mini batches while you are training your NN.
+  - You can use a CPU tread to load the image from disk, and a different CPU thread to make you a distorted mini batches while you are training your NN.
 - Data Augmentation has also some hyperparameters.
 A good place to start is to find an open source data augmentation implementation and then use it or fine tune these hyperparameters.

 ### State of Computer Vision